Erik Jonsson School of Engineering and Computer Science

 Program Educational Objectives for Mechanical Engineering

-One broad goal for the Erik Jonsson School is an excellent education for our students.
+One broad goal for the Erik Jonsson School is to provide an excellent education for our students.
 Within a few years after graduation, graduates of the Mechanical Engineering Program should:

 - Have a successful, long-lived engineering-based career path.